opensearch-project/documentation-website/_data-prepper/common-use-cases/metrics-logs.md

 The pipeline contains two sub-pipelines:

-- `apache-log-pipeline-with-metrics`: Receives logs through an HTTP client like FluentBit, uses `grok` to extract important values from the logs by matching the value in the log key against the [Apache Common Log Format](https://httpd.apache.org/docs/2.4/logs.html#accesslog).
+- `apache-log-pipeline-with-metrics`: Receives logs through an HTTP client like FluentBit, using `grok` to extract important values from the logs by matching the value in the log key against the [Apache Common Log Format](https://httpd.apache.org/docs/2.4/logs.html#accesslog).
 It then forwards the grokked logs to two destinations:

  - An OpenSearch index named `logs` to store the original log events.
  - The `log-to-metrics-pipeline` for further aggregation and metric derivation.